-What is Whole Person Care?
+What Is Whole Person Care?

-Oftentimes, individuals in lower socio-economic brackets—and therefore those who rely most on social services—experience more adverse social determinants of health.
-These determinants (like access to healthy foods, literacy level, and community environment) often impact the non-physical side of health.
-By incorporating whole person care into social services, providers can better address needs and improve overall outcomes.
+Often, individuals with lower income—those who rely most on social services—experience more adverse SDoH outcomes.
+These determinants (i.e., access to healthy foods, literacy, and community environment) often impact the non-physical side of health.
+By incorporating whole person care into community services, health and human service providers can improve public health and prevent or at least mitigate unnecessary emergency services (i.e., ER visits, arrests for nonviolent offenders, homeless services), all of which saves the community on scarce sources.

-Why is Whole Person Care Important?
+Why Is Whole Person Care Spreading?

-How to Implement Whole Person Care
+How to Implement Whole Person Care in Your Community

-Eccovia is committed to using whole person care to better health and human services, which is why our case management platform ClientTrack™ is an industry leader for whole person care.
+Eccovia is committed to using whole person care to better health and human services, which is why our case management platform ClientTrack® is an industry leader for whole person care.
 We help programs record data, analyze it in meaningful ways, and coordinate with other community services to maximize impact.

 The more we understand about whole person care, the more effective our programs can become.
 Treating the whole person—all aspects of them—helps create a more substantial whole person care approach, which in turn better serves each individual.